-Following a successful appeal to safeguard the farm in 2011, we’ve been working with Wales YFC to offer an annual 13-month paid scholarship, for Wales YFC members between the ages of 18 – 26.
+Following a successful appeal to safeguard Llyndy Isaf farm in 2011, we worked with Wales YFC to offer an annual 13-month paid scholarship from 2012 for five years.
+The scheme was for Wales YFC members between the ages of 18 – 26.

-In addition to managing a flock of Welsh Mountain ewes and a herd of Welsh Black cattle, the farm takes part in the Glastir Agri-Environment scheme and includes several Sites of Scientific Special Interest (SSSI) so there’s a strong emphasis on conservation farming.
+In addition to managing a flock of Welsh Mountain ewes and a herd of Welsh Black cattle, the farm takes part in the Glastir Agri-Environment scheme and includes several Sites of Scientific Special Interest (SSSI) so there was a strong emphasis on conservation farming.

-Scholars help manage the control of invasive species such as Rhododendron and carry out practical maintenance such as walling and fencing.
-They’re also encouraged to attend training courses, such as tractor driving, trailer towing, animal husbandry and shearing.
+Scholars helped manage the control of invasive species such as Rhododendron and carried out practical maintenance such as walling and fencing.
+They were also encouraged to attend training courses, such as tractor driving, trailer towing, animal husbandry and shearing.

-In addition to gaining valuable farming experience and qualifications, the successful scholar receives a salary and the keys to a two-bedroom flat on the farm for year.
+In addition to gaining valuable farming experience and qualifications, the successful scholar received a salary and the keys to a two-bedroom flat on the farm.

 Thanks to you…